 DIBELSDIBELS stands for Dynamic Indicators of Basic Early Literacy Skills.
 The DIBELS measures are indicators of the skill area they are designed to assess.
 DIBELS measure is a quick and efficient indicator of how well a child is doing in learning a particular reading skill.
 All K-3 grades students are assessed three times per year (August/ December/ May).

-At Bellair the DIBELS measures are used to:
+DIBELS measures are used to:

 - identify students who may be a risk for reading difficulties in grades K - 3

 - monitor at-risk students while they receive additional, targeted instruction from the classroom teacher and school reading specialist

 - help classroom teachers plan for small group reading instruction to meet individual reading needs for all students